 2 tablespoons shredded ginger root

-4 cups natural vegetable broth** or veggie bouillon cubes + water
+4 cups natural vegetable stock** or veggie bouillon cubes + water

 Option: for a more fluid Dal, you can add more water or bouillon later on